Nowy Wiśnicz – castle

 History

-The castle in Wiśnicz was erected by the starost of Sieradz, Ruthenian and Kraków, John Kmita in the second half of the 14th century as the defensive residence of the owner.
-It remained in the ownership of Kmita family until the death of Piotr, voivode of Kraków in 1553.
-Later, it was owned by Barz family, Stadnicki family, and in 1593, the estate was purchased by Sebastian Lubomirski.
-His son Stanisław in the years 1615-1621 rebuilt the residence and strengthened it with bastion fortifications.
-However, it did not resist the Swedes invasion in the 17th century.
-The castle was devastated and plundered.
-It remained in the Lubomirski family until the middle of the 18th century.
-After a fire in 1831, it was abandoned and fell into disrepair.
-From the total destruction, it was saved by the repairs undertaken by the Lubomirski Family Association, which bought back the former seat in 1901.
-After World War II, the castle became the property of the state, and from 1949 work was carried out to restore its old appearance.
+In the second half of the 16th century, the owners of the castle were the Barz and Stadnicki families.
+In 1593, Sebastian Lubomirski acquired the estate of Wiśnicz, enriched by the office of the Kraków żupnik and other high offices.
+His son Stanisław founded the town of Nowy Wiśnicz in 1616.
+Also in the years 1615-1621 he rebuilt the residence in the Baroque style and strengthened it with bastion fortifications.
+However, it did not resist the Swedish invasion in the mid-17th century.
+The castle was devastated and looted, although it was still inhabited.
+It remained in the possession of the Lubomirski family until the mid-18th century.
+After a fire in 1831, it was abandoned and fell into ruin.
+It was saved from complete destruction by renovations undertaken by the Lubomirski Family Association, which purchased the residence in 1901.
+After World War II, the monument became state property, and renovation works began in 1949.

 Architecture

-The castle was erected to the east of the village, on the northern edge of the cape, above the valley of the Leksandrówka River.
-The steep slopes of the hill were especially from the north and west, while from the east the approach was slightly milder.
-The original seat of the Kmita family consisted of a rectangular wall of 30×50 meters and one tower on a square plan in the south-east corner, erected from the local sandstone.
-The remaining buildings were then wooden.
-From the south-east the castle was protected by a moat carved into the rock, reinforced on the outside by an earth rampart, and from the north by a palisade, semicircularly joining both ends of the ramparts.
+The castle was built on the northern edge of the headland, above the valley of the Leksandrówka River, flowing from the west and north.
+The hill had steep slopes, especially from the north and west, while from the south, where the headland connected with the rest of the hills, the approach was slightly gentler.
+The original residence of the Kmita family consisted of a rectangular perimeter of walls made of local sandstone, measuring 30 x 50 meters, and one tower in the eastern corner, built on a quadrilateral plan, with a six-sided upper part.
+The remaining buildings were then made of wood.
+From the south-east, the castle was protected by a moat carved in the rock, reinforced on the outside by an earth rampart, and from the north-west by a palisade, semicircularly connecting both ends of the rampart.
+The gate was located in the southern part of the western curtain, from where the road bypassed the castle from the south, then led along the eastern slope and north, along Leksandrówka to the settlement of Wiśnicz.

 Current state